Harold Rahm: Early life

 Harold Rahm was born in Tyler, Texas, on February 22, 1919, and during high school planned to become a doctor like his father.
 But he was drawn to the priesthood and tried the diocesan seminary.
 Not happy there, he read of the exploits of Jesuit priests Pere Marquette and Isaac Jogues, and decided to become a Jesuit.
 He entered the Jesuit novitiate in 1937 and was ordained a priest in 1950.

 Assignment

 "Haroldo" took as his motto "It is necessary to live life with joy."
 He shared with his Jesuit superior his desire to make life a little fairer, a little more filled with joy for those born into trying circumstances.
 Soon after ordination, in 1952, he was appointed assistant pastor at the large, Spanish-speaking parish of Sacred Heart in El Paso, covering the Chihuahuita district and Segundo Barrio.
-The church steeple is clearly visible from the border crossing with Juarez, Mexico, just two blocks away.
+The church steeple is clearly visible from the border crossing with Ciudad Juárez, Chihuahua, just two blocks away.
 Along with him at Sacred Heart were four elderly priests to cover confessions and funerals and another young priest who served as pastor and covered the rectory duties.
 Rahm's task was to be out in the densely-packed neighborhood where second homes were in back yards and alleys had become streets.
 This neighborhood was one of the poorest in the nation.